Concordium/concordium-base/smart-contracts/README.md

 By default the module will be quite big in size, depending on the options used (e.g., whether it is compiled with `std` or not, it can be from 600+kB to more than a MB).
-However most of that code is redundant and can be stripped away.
+However most of that is debug information in custom sections and can be stripped away.
 There are various tools and libraries for this.
 One such suite of tools is [Web assembly binary toolkit (wabt)](https://github.com/WebAssembly/wabt) and its tool `wasm-strip`.